kmzbrnoI/rcs-api/functions.md

 ##### `function GetModuleCount():Cardinal`

- * Returns amount of MTB modules discovered.
+ * Returns amount of RCS modules discovered.
  * Returns 0 when bus is not scanned or being scanned.
  * Returns 0 after close.